 (a) The parent has the right to counsel, and to appointed counsel in cases of indigency, unless the parent waives the right.
 The fees of appointed counsel shall be borne by the Office of Indigent Defense Services.
-When a petition is filed, unless the parent is already represented by counsel, the clerk shall appoint provisional counsel for each respondent parent named in the petition in accordance with rules adopted by the Office of Indigent Defense Services and shall indicate the appointment on the juvenile summons.
+When a petition is filed, unless the parent is already represented by counsel, the clerk shall appoint provisional counsel for each respondent parent named in the petition in accordance with rules adopted by the Office of Indigent Defense Services, shall indicate the appointment on the juvenile summons, and shall provide a copy of the summons and petition to the attorney.
 At the first hearing after service upon the respondent parent, the court shall dismiss the provisional counsel if the respondent parent:

 (1) Does not appear at the hearing;

 (3) Has retained counsel; or

 The court shall confirm the appointment of counsel if subdivisions (1) through (4) of this subsection are not applicable to the respondent parent.
 The court may reconsider a parent's eligibility and desire for appointed counsel at any stage of the proceeding.